GBhutra/Algorithms/README.md

 # Algorithms
-A generic implementation of a few basic algorithm
+A generic implementation of a few basic algorithms in C++